I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 Or a bit more detail with curved beds and paths like this below.

-even this.... straight lines, and traditional beds.
+or.... straight lines and traditional beds.

-DO YOU YOU HAVE A VERY WET AREA ?
+IF YOU HAVE A VERY WET AREA

-or even fill a notebook with ideas,
+Making any sort of plan, or filling a notebook with ideas, you will

-you'll have some big decisions to make.
+have some big decisions to make.
+Will you need

 remember the Ten Steps ?